 - Note: If you wish to create the new local database you can type its name manually and use test connection button.
 You'll see the notification that local database with specified name does not exist and Store Manager may ask you to create one.

-Tip: Use Bridge.php Self Test Tool to check your website and to make sure there are no problems in your hosting configuration.
+Tip: Use the [Bridge Self Test] tool to check your website and to make sure there are no problems in your hosting configuration.
 Your hosting support can solve all problems found there.

-Tip: Use Test PHP Bridge Connection button to verify if all settings are correct.
+Tip: Use the [Test PHP Bridge Connection] button to verify if all settings are correct.

-Check 'Optimize Speed' option if you want to retrieve only the required tables of Store Manager during the 'Get Data from Web' operation.
+Select "Optimize Speed" checkbox, if you want to retrieve only the required tables of Store Manager during the "Get Data from Web" operation.

 Also, you can use Database Connection wizard to setup your connection